 - Oops!Something went wrong.Please try again later.

-The company's next dividend payment will be US$0.07 per share.
-Last year, in total, the company distributed US$0.28 to shareholders.
-Calculating the last year's worth of payments shows that Richmond Mutual Bancorporation has a trailing yield of 1.9% on the current share price of $14.61.
+Richmond Mutual Bancorporation's next dividend payment will be US$0.05 per share, on the back of last year when the company paid a total of US$0.20 to shareholders.
+Looking at the last 12 months of distributions, Richmond Mutual Bancorporation has a trailing yield of approximately 1.7% on its current stock price of $11.44.
 Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
-So we need to investigate whether Richmond Mutual Bancorporation can afford its dividend, and if the dividend could grow.
+So we need to check whether the dividend payments are covered, and if earnings are growing.